kmg731/kmg731/README.md

 I've got my own little blog over at https://zhaba.dev where I post all kinds of CS related stuff.
 I like to document my projects, write tutorials about things I think are interesting and just share my thoughts.

-- My main project right now is a todo app with github integration.
-I'm also trying to figure out some basic interpreter/compiler design.
+- My main project right now is an expression evaluator in C.  It's not much, but I think it's a good first step to learning more about how interpreters and compilers work.

-- I'm currently learning more about C and linux system programming, learning some rust, bash scripting, and GUI programming when I can and just trying to keep working on the things I find most interesting
+- I'm currently learning about linux systems programming, learning more about C and taking some MOOCs for bash scripting.

 - My other hobbies mainly center around literature and translation.
-I speak Russian and Japanese and love learning languages.
+My two main foreign languages are Russian and Japanese and I love to translate literature from both languages when I have some spare time.
+I also try to learn more languages when I can.
+Right now I'm focusing on learning some French.

 <!--
 **kmg731/kmg731** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.